yunpeng1234/tp/docs/team/chang-ch.md

 ### Project: Intern Watcher

-Intern Watcher (IW) is a desktop app for Human Resource Managers to manage internship applicantsThe user interacts with it using a CLI, and it has a GUI created with JavaFX.
+Intern Watcher (IW) is a desktop app for Human Resource Managers (HRs) to manage internship applicants.
+The user interacts with it using a Command Line Interface (CLI), and it has a Graphical User Interface (GUI) created with JavaFX.
 It is written in Java, and has about 17 kLoC.
+Given below are my contributions to the project.
 Given below are my contributions to the project.

 * **New Feature**: Added the ability to edit fields of multiple applicants at once.